Inexact subgradient algorithm with a non-asymptotic convergence guarantee for copositive programming problems: Numerical experiments

-Tables~\ref{tab:stQP_GridUnif_SimpUnif_eps1} and \ref{tab:stQP_GridUnif_SimpUnif_eps1e-1} show the objective values obtained by solving standard quadratic programming problems with each method and the computational time required to solve them in the case of $\epsilon = 1$ and $\epsilon = 0.1$, respectively.
-We did not display the results of $n = 5,10$ in Tables~\ref{tab:stQP_GridUnif_SimpUnif_eps1} because in these cases the numbers of points were always less than $50$.
-In addition, we also did not list the results of $n \ge 50$ in Table~\ref{tab:stQP_GridUnif_SimpUnif_eps1e-1} because the computational time exceeded \qty{3600}{\second} even when $c = \num{1e-4}$.
+Tables~\ref{tab:stQP_GridUnif_SimpUnif_eps1} shows the objective values obtained by solving standard quadratic programming problems with each method and the computational time required to solve them.
+Here, we present only the results for the case $\epsilon = 1$; similar results were also obtained for $\epsilon = 0.1$.
+We did not display the results of $n = 5,10$ because in these cases the numbers of points were always less than $50$.

-We observed that, except for the two cases where the numbers of samples were less than $10$, the objective values obtained by using \textsf{GUnif} were always better than those obtained with \textsf{SUnif}.
-However, in many cases, especially in Table~\ref{tab:stQP_GridUnif_SimpUnif_eps1e-1}, the computational time for \textsf{GUnif} was longer than that for \textsf{SUnif}.
+We observed that the objective values obtained by using \textsf{GUnif} were always better than those obtained with \textsf{SUnif}.
+However, in many cases, the computational time for \textsf{GUnif} was longer than that for \textsf{SUnif}.
 The MATLAB Profiler showed that our implementation of \textsf{GUnif} spent most time in the built-in function \texttt{sort}, which we used to implement uniform sampling from the regular grid.
 A more efficient implementation of \textsf{GUnif} would shorten its computational time.